For the Treatment of OCD and

 Group Cognitive Behavioral Therapy (CBT) for OCD and Anxiety

-In addition to individual therapy, the OCD Center of Los Angeles also currently offers six weekly therapy/support groups for adults, all of which are conveniently scheduled on weekday evenings or Saturdays.
-Research has shown that group Cognitive-Behavioral Therapy can be extremely helpful in the treatment of OCD (including Pure Obsessional OCD and Postpartum OCD) and related anxiety conditions, including Body Dysmorphic Disorder (BDD), Hypochondria (health anxiety), Panic Disorder, Social Anxiety, Phobias, Trichotillomania (hair pulling disorder), and Dermatillomania (skin picking disorder). all of our groups are lead by our professional staff therapists, and use the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
+In addition to individual therapy, the OCD Center of Los Angeles also currently offers five weekly therapy/support groups for adults, all of which are conveniently scheduled on weekday evenings or Saturdays.
+Research has shown that group Cognitive-Behavioral Therapy can be extremely helpful in the treatment of OCD (including Pure Obsessional OCD and Postpartum OCD) and related anxiety conditions, including Body Dysmorphic Disorder (BDD), Hypochondria (health anxiety), Panic Disorder, Social Anxiety, Phobias, Trichotillomania (hair pulling disorder), and Dermatillomania (skin picking disorder).
+All of our groups are lead by our professional staff therapists, and use the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
 To learn more about our weekly groups for adults with OCD and related conditions, click here, or call us at (310) 824-5200 (ext.
 4).

 Online Cognitive Behavioral Therapy (CBT) for OCD and Anxiety